cyberbotics/webots-doc/guide/using-the-pioneer-3-at-and-pioneer-3-dx-robots.md

 The Pioneer 3-DX robot is an all-purpose base, used for research and applications involving mapping, teleoperation, localization, monitoring, reconnaissance and other behaviors.
-Pioneer 3-DX is provided with a ready-to-use set of devices listed in .
+Pioneer 3-DX is provided with a ready-to-use set of devices listed in [this table](using-the-pioneer-3-at-and-pioneer-3-dx-robots.md#pioneer-3-at-features).

 %figure "Pioneer 3-AT features"